NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Description backgrounds 1738161647 town design intro

-Activity 3 – Historic Towns in North America
+Activity 1 – Historic Towns

 Towns are small settlements where people create domestic space with access to water and growing food.
 Settlers establish their shelter and necessary water, energy, and food needs by building homes and laying out vegetable gardens and areas to raise chickens, goats, and cows.
 The earliest European and African American settlement in the United States was St. Augustine, founded in 1565 on the east coast of Florida.
 The town, started by Ponce de Leon, brought Catholic religion to the native indigenous peoples who initially settled there.
 Shortly thereafter, between 1607 and 1608, the Spanish, English, and French founded settlements north of the 30th latitude that survived despite the odds against them.
 In 1607, Spaniards founded Sante Fe as capital in New Mexico highlands building on the O’Ga P’Ogeh (Tewa for White Shell Water Place) lands of the Pueblo Indians along the Sante Fe river, a tributary of the Rio Grande River.
 The British established Jamestown on the Atlantic coast in 1608.
 French settlers established a town on the St Laurence River named Quebec.
 Today ST. Augustine is a historical site with Spanish Architecture, Cathedrals, Convents, and the fountain of youth!!
 Alvis Street is the oldest street in the US, and it has Spanish-style balconied buildings.
 Jamestown is a historical site where people can experience the first colonial settlement.
 Sante Fe is the capital of New Mexico and the cultural center of southwestern art.